Work with Foreign Keys Using IDRef#

 author: Mapped["Author"] = relationship(default=None, init=False)

-With that model and author_id: fr.IDRef[Author], Restly passes the scalar FK where the dataclass constructor accepts it and keeps author in sync after construction.
+With that model and author_id: fr.IDRef[Author], Restly passes the scalar FK and keeps author in sync after construction.

 If your model is relationship-first, Restly adapts there too: